allobo49/SBB/README.md

 | **weighted avg**| 0.51      | 0.46   | 0.45     | 960     |

 Best parameters associated with this model: {Iterations 1500, Learning Rate 1.049, Accuracy 46.15%}

+**Conclusion**

+In comparing the performance of the neural network models for the "Only-sentence Assessment" and "Additional Features Assessment," notable differences emerge.

+The "Only-sentence Assessment" model achieved an overall accuracy of 42.29%, with precision, recall, and F1-scores ranging from 0.37 to 0.56 across different difficulty levels.
+This model demonstrated a balanced performance across most classes.

+Conversely, the "Additional Features Assessment" model exhibited an improved overall accuracy of 46.15%.
+Notably, this model displayed higher precision, recall, and F1-scores for several difficulty levels, particularly for classes 0 (A1 Level) and 1 (A2 Level).
+However, it demonstrated lower performance for classes 3 (B2 Level) and 5 (C2 Level).

+Overall, while both models utilized the same hyperparameters (Iterations: 1500, Learning Rate: 1.049), the inclusion of additional features in the latter model led to a modest improvement in accuracy and performance metrics.

 ### 7️⃣ FlauBERT Model
 ### 8️⃣